bcakmakoglu/vue-flow/docs/src/guide/node.md

 ```

 ::: tip
-You can find a more advanced example <router-link to="/examples/custom-node/">here</router-link>.
+You can find a more advanced example [here](/examples/custom-node.html).
 :::

 ### Node Template